sagarsrivastava87/medianet-hiring-challenge/README.md

 * Load the node_modules by running the "npm install" command<br />
 * Execute "ng serve" to start the application on your local machine and navigate to "http://localhost:4200/"<br />

-_Refer https://sagarsrivastava.in/terriblytinytales for working solution & more details._
+_Please visit https://sagarsrivastava.in/ for to download my resume & view my complete profile.Thank you._